 JLARC is now recruiting

-The Joint Legislative Audit and Review Commission (JLARC) is seeking a Principal Analyst for Ongoing Oversight in Richmond, Virginia.
+The Virginia General Assembly’s program evaluation agency is seeking a Principal Policy Analyst to conduct legislative oversight and analysis of state IT, retirement, and college savings programs and related issues.
 Successful candidates will be independent, critical thinkers with a high level of initiative and a commitment to good government.

 Job role

-• Commonwealth Savers Plan (CSP), formerly Virginia529, which administers Virginia’s college savings plans and a state-sponsored private retirement plan.
+• Commonwealth Savers, formerly Virginia529, which administers Virginia’s college savings plans (the largest in the country) and a state-sponsored private retirement plan.

-More information about JLARC’s oversight responsibilities, including recent oversight reports, can be found on the VRS, VITA & Virginia529 oversight page of the JLARC website.
+More information about JLARC’s oversight responsibilities, including recent oversight reports, can be found on the VRS, VITA & Commonwealth Savers oversight page of the JLARC website.

 Primary job responsibilities

-• Evaluate operational and strategic decisions at VRS, VITA, and CSP by observing meetings of their governing boards and interviewing senior agency officials;
+• Evaluate operational and strategic decisions at VITA, VRS, and Commonwealth Savers by observing meetings of their governing boards and interviewing senior agency officials;

 • Complete all aspects of research needed to conduct thorough oversight, including but not limited to, literature reviews, surveys, interviews, and data analysis;